 gsutil cpcommand or to a permanent external BigQuery table using the

-The restricted VIPs feature can be used to prevent access from a trusted network to storage services that are not integrated with VPC Service Controls.
+Google Cloud additionally provides a restricted virtual IP that is used to prevent access from a trusted network to storage services that are not integrated with VPC Service Controls.
+The restricted VIP also allows requests to be made to services supported by VPC Service Controls without exposing those requests to the internet.

 Public exposure of private data caused by misconfigured Cloud IAM policies: VPC Service Controls provides an additional layer of security by denying access from unauthorized networks, even if the data is exposed by misconfigured Cloud IAM policies.